Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Sodium Acetate.md

 **Rapid crystal growth from sodium acetate.** - Find out about how handwarmers work, and see solid crystals form in seconds right in front of your eyes.

-Last initially checked on 2024-02-01 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2023-02-07 by Joshua Wu (jw2311@cam.ac.uk)
+Last initially checked on 2024-02-01 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2024-02-14 by Andrew Marriott (asm206@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->